 "Within the graffiti wall was a cavity where, according to Margherita Guarducci, the relics of Peter were kept after they had been removed from the grave below."

 Because the quote confirmed in 2003 that Peter's relics were "removed", this writer had no other option but to visit the "Holy City" to find out what really happened to the missing skull and crossbones.
-He had a nice chat with the Swiss guard at the entry to the tomb, near Nero's circus and the left column, where the obelisk used to be before it was moved to the center of Peter's square.
-Small, elect groups of up to 12 tourists assemble there occasionally for a guided tour of the necropolis.
-But only if you have perfect timing, and make it past both Swiss guards, would you have a chance to overhear how experts of the "ufficio scavi" debrief the faithful – underplaying their lines like New York method actors before they lead them underground.
+He had a nice chat with a Swiss guard at the entry to the tomb, near Nero's circus and the left column, where the obelisk used to be before it was moved to the center of Peter's square.
+Small, elect groups of 12 tourists assemble there now and then for a guided tour of the necropolis.
+But only if you have perfect timing, and make it past both Swiss guards, do you have a chance to overhear how experts of the "ufficio scavi" debrief the faithful – underplaying their lines like New York method actors before they lead them underground.
 Half a century after the excavations, Peter's "empty tomb" is no longer an item, the whole basilica is now his casket!
 But if you act like a dumb foreigner and throw the "reburied bones" into the briefing, as we did, there was a delayed reaction from the female guide, an Italian shrug and dismissive hand gesture, followed by comments like: "The pope had the relics for a while – in his private chapel – they were also taken home by the German Kaas in a paper bag – the workers handled them daily – they included animal bones, of a mouse and some pigs – even of a women."

 Isn't that incredible?
 We would expect this kind of debriefing in a Hollywood movie – but at the Vatican?
 Bones of animals and a woman!?
 Are we at the right place?
 Isn't this the Holiest of Holies, the venerated Shrine of Saint Peter, the tomb of the Apostle upon whom the succession of every pope is based?
 The "rock" upon Jesus built his Church?
 What happened to Kirschbaum's report of half a century ago?
 Doesn't anyone remember that the bones "are not remains from different graves gathered together" and "belonged to the one and same person"?

 You can google Margherita Guarducci and visit this modern Inferno of fact and fiction yourself.
 A good start is her comprehensive study at this link, but you'll have to face some tough questions, many of which you can only ask yourself.
 The Jesuits are soldiers of Christ who exchanged the sword for a pen, a noble idea basically that was born at Montserrat of all places!
 But it also means that they will write with a poisoned pen to protect their Lord and God!
 (We had a good example with Burke-Gaffney's attacks on Kepler).
 What this means is that Kirschbaum either "cleaned up" the archeological report with the best of intentions and plainly lied about everything – or that he was the last to tell the truth.
 We know since O.J.
 Simpson how easily the evidence at a "crime scene" is tainted!
-In the case of Peter's bones, every bit of information that became available after the "official report" tainted the excavations of the tomb over half a century ago: Several people handled the bones and stored them in different places, even with valuable coins.
+In the case of Peter's bones, every bit of information that was available after the "official report" tainted the excavations of the tomb over half a century ago: Several people handled the bones and stored them in different places, even with valuable coins.
 The pope was personally involved, his close friend Msgr.
 Kaas on a regular basis.
 Then there was a confused worker who remembers white bones, like in our picture – yet all bones are dark now.
 Is this the "Kaaba effect" or were the Italian workers chain-smoking while handling Peter's relics?
 Not to speak of too many male bones for one person, making him an "octopus", with bones of a female and all those animal bones that suddenly surfaced!
 Any reputable archeologist would throw his arms up and run away.

 Interesting stuff, actually!
 It's like a magic show in Las Vegas, with a bit of mind control.
 Cirque du Soleil performed by pious padres, with lots of bone juggling, flying pigs, and a boney girl thrown in.
 So many bones are conjured up that we forget about the skull.
 Yes, the skull!
 Someone could have added a few, but didn't!
 Which tells us that an organization, which is known to be extremely secretive and absolutely brilliant in covering anything up, decided to leak all that scandalous trivia to diffuse the issue, to make us forget about the skull!
-For serious researchers they even have a "detour" to throw them off: They allegedly have "proof" that Paul's and Peter's skulls were at one time separated from their other bones, but then lost track of them.
+For serious researchers they even have a "detour" to throw them off: They allegedly have "proof" that Paul's and Peter's skulls were at one time separated from their bones, but then lost track of them.
 An unbelievable "mistake" by ecclesiastics who venerate single hairs and foreskins, and build majestic cathedrals over such items.
 If we check Petrusgrab on the German website of a retired Lutheran pastor, we learn how the confusion got started: Margherita Guarducci caused a sensation in 1965 by writing that Peter's relics are found!
 Yet when the anthropologist Venerando Correnti examined the bones, he identified them as remains of three individuals, including "in all probability" the bones of an older woman.
-However, when Pope Paul VI proclaimed later, on June 26, 1968, that the relics of St Peter have been identified at last in a convincing manner, the findings of Correnti that these were the bones of three men and an elderly woman had apparently been disproven.
-It is equally difficult to explain that her description of the bones match the findings of Kirschbaum, which had been established twenty years earlier and published in 1957.
+However, when Pope Paul VI proclaimed later, on June 26, 1968, that the relics of St Peter have been identified at last in a convincing manner, the findings of Correnti had apparently been disproven.
+It is equally difficult to explain that Guarducci's description of the bones match the findings of Kirschbaum, which had been established twenty years earlier and published in 1957.

-But why would the experts of the "ufficio scavi" continue to bring up the other bones today, another fourty years later, and remain unchallenged?
-Our only explanation is that there is no longer an interest in this kind of stuff because modern Catholics don't really care anymore about bones.
+But why would the experts of the "ufficio scavi" continue to bring up other bones today, another fourty years later, and remain unchallenged?
+Our only explanation is that there is no longer an interest in this kind of stuff because modern Catholics don't really care anymore about old bones.
 They are unaffected!

-The only reason we are still interested is a different agenda: We have proof that Peter's skull is still in the Pyrenees, regardless if authentic or not.
-According to the evidence, we also know exactly where it is.
+The only reason we are still interested is a different agenda: We have proof that Peter's skull is in the Pyrenees, regardless if authentic or not.
+According to the evidence, we also know exactly where it is!
 What we don't know is how the relics were lost in a cave, and by whom?
 Chrétien's link of the Magic Sword to pope Alexander III after the "Peace of Venice" (1177) suggests that the loss of the relics and the centuries of searching in vain was dismissed to the realm of legends with great success.
 But when Pius XII made the painful discovery that the legends are true, the Vatican had no choice but leak false information and diffuse the matter.
 It feared that the truth could, like Pandora's box, force the Church to deal with heresies on a much larger scale.
 We can imagine Ratzinger's dilemma, a Bavarian like Wolfram and revered as Pope Benedict XVI.
 He would have had to deal with Wolfram, Chrétien, and the "estoire" of Robert, where the grail (a blood relic of Jesus) is taken to the farthest west, and guarded by a Rich Fisherking (Peter's skull and bones).
 The Vatican would have to admit that Peter's remains are linked to heresies it exterminated so brutally and actually acknowledge the grail mystery.
-In any event, we'll have to dig up that cave very soon!
+In any event, we have to dig up that cave very soon!
 As you can well imagine, the early Church did not wrap those relics in cheap linen.
 According to Robert's riddle, there should be lots of other treasure there, even booty from the Sack of Rome and Solomon's Temple.